 3. Connect all your channels.

 Mind connecting online and in-store experience.
 Besides, let your users get the omnichannel experience no matter the device and screen type.
 Statistics show that over 90% of people owning multiple devices switch between them during the day.
 Also, it’s preferable to offer Wi-Fi Internet access to your offline users.
 Many customers (nearly 71%) go for online searches when buying in a brick-and-mortar store.
-It’s much easier for them to find the products using filtering than to wander through the store’s space with numerous product shelves in the search of the needed item.
+It’s much easier for them to find the products using filtering than to wander through the store’s space with numerous product shelves in search of the needed item.

 4. Retrain your staff if needed.